callumflack/callum-flack-design/pages/_posts/is-the-creative-director-dead.md

 ## Start with problems

 As the Quantum physicist David Deutsch [said](https://www.edge.org/response-detail/10949), all problems are soluble according to how interesting they are.
 The solution to CDs finding a part to play in the creation of emotion in their client's audience is first of all understanding that the ground has shifted: the problem they're solving for is now a different problem.
-And form there, begin reframing that problem, as you are doing, Jim.
+And from there, begin reframing that problem, as you are doing, Jim.
 Or find more interesting ones.
 I like this quote from [Brian Collins](https://www.forbes.com/sites/brucerogers/2019/03/04/design-as-change-agent-interview-with-brian-collins/#91043c24e27b):

 > We see design as a problem-seeking process.
 Seeking, asking increasingly bigger questions, allows you to reframe a problem.